 - Practically ban mobile voting

 - Prohibit election workers from sending unsolicited applications to vote by mail.

 These are just some of the ways in which SB7 will put up barriers for Texan voters - especially voters of color.

-Use our tool to email, call and/or tweet your Representative and DEMAND they protect your right to vote and oppose HB6, HB1026 and SB7.
+Make your voice heard.
+Use our tool to email, call and/or tweet your legislator to DEMAND they protect your right to vote by opposing SB7.